 Sec.
 122.0022.
 CONTEMPT.
-Authorizes a court, in addition to and without limiting any other sanction or remedy available, to punish, by contempt, an employer who terminates an employee because the employee performs jury duty or takes any other action with the intent to influence an employee not to perform jury duty.
+Authorizes a court, in addition to and without limiting any other sanction or remedy available, to punish by contempt an employer who takes certain action against an employee because the employee performs jury duty.

 SECTION 3.
 Effective date: September 1, 1999.